gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 ![alt text](/SAC/Planning/images/PM3.png)

 > [!Note]
-> There are no actual(version) data of 2024Q3 and 2024Q4 in the original dataset(flat files).
+> There are no actual(version) data of 2024Q3 and 2024Q4 in the source flat files.
 > Therefore, I used the **Copy - Data Action** to copy the actual data of 2023Q3 and 2023Q4 to 2024Q3 and 2024Q4 respectively.
 You can see that they are identical.

 # 2. Planning